varun16dec/pythonWorkshopJan-feb2017-code/README.md

     pip3 install tweepy
 ###For running code
-#####1.Fill the credential.json file fields from data from your app on apps.twitter.com
+#####1.Fill the credential.json file fields with data from your app on apps.twitter.com
 #####2.Run twitterClient.py

     python3 twitterClient.py